babsonnexus/stream-link-manager-for-channels/README.md

 As such, you could just wait for that to run if you have it set for a particular interval.

 ### A Stream Link generated and the Movie or Show is available in Channels, but when I click to launch it, I get an error.
 It works in the web, though. | The Stream Link works on one platform like iPad OS but does not work in another like tvOS.
 There are two main potential situations.
 The most likely one is that the Streaming Service's app itself is written incorrectly and cannot accept "deep links".
 Without this, nothing can be done.
 You can request the app developers to update their program.
 In a similar vein, they may have programmed it to accept "deep links", but only in a certain way.
-If there is a systematic method to do a replacement in the generated link, then it could be added to <b>Stream Link Manager for Channels</b> in the ```Stream Link Mappings``` setting.
+If there is a systematic method to do a replacement in the generated link, then it could be added to SLM in the ```Stream Link Mappings``` setting.
 For instance, JustWatch provides a link for Amazon content like ```watch.amazon.com/detail?gti=``` and, by default, this program replaces it with ```www.amazon.com/gp/video/detail/```.
 If this is the case, please add a new mapping.
 Further, do let the community know about your mapping and, if it is useful for many people, it will be added to the default list that comes with a new installation.

 There is also the possibility that the link cleaning and replacement process that this program is doing is overzealous.
 Please also put in a request for those situations and examples of working Stream Links.